Unity-Technologies/drone-pose-estimation-navigation/README.md

-# AI Hackweek 2021 - Drone Pose Estimation
+# AI Hackweek 2021 - Drone Pose Estimation and Navigation

 The project relies on Unity version `2020.2.7f1`.